Phoenix DUI Attorney

-For nearly twenty years, Attorney Trent R. Buckallew has been standing up for the rights of the accused throughout the State of Arizona.
+For over twenty years, Attorney Trent R. Buckallew has been standing up for the rights of the accused throughout the State of Arizona.
 As a member of the National Association or Criminal Defense Lawyers and the National College of DUI Defense, you can be confident that Mr. Buckallew is well versed in the ever-changing and complex practice of criminal law.
 Mr. Buckallew is also one of a very small percentage of criminal defense attorney’s in the State of Arizona who have achieved Board Certification by the State Bar of AZ in Criminal Law.
 There are rigorous requirements, including extensive experience in criminal law, number of years practicing criminal law, attorney and judge peer reviews, integrity and a high degree of competence in the specialty field, among other benchmarks, which must be met before the Board will certify an attorney in his/her area of specialty.
 He has the experience and background necessary to prepare an aggressive defense on your behalf as well as fight tirelessly for your rights.
-If you have been accused of any type of DUI, talk to a Tempe DUI attorney from the Firm to discuss your legal options before making any decisions in your case.
+If you have been accused of any type of DUI, talk to a Phoenix DUI attorney from the Firm to discuss your legal options before making any decisions in your case.

 What is Implied Consent?